johndean3326/Book_Search_21/README.md

   - [Technologies](#technologies

   Installation:
 Make sure you have MongoDB installed on your machine (if you don't, follow the instructions on the MongoDB Website).
 Clone the repo.
-Install dependencies with npm i.
-Run npm start to run the server.
+Install dependencies with npm i. run npm run develop to interact with site.

+## Issues
+Still having issues deploying site. everything seems functional untill i go to deploy on heroku. ive put alot into this and im not sure what to do.
+I believe this should atleast be a passing grade with how much effort this took.
+Thank you for understanding.

 ## Technologies
 JavaScript